 REVIEW: Teodross Avery’s ‘Harlem Stories: The Music Of Thelonious Monk’ – Downbeat

 by John Murph, Downbeat Saxophonist Teodross Avery’s latest disc, Harlem Stories: The Music Of Thelonious Monk (WJ3), is both a homecoming and tribute.
-Monk’s music entered Avery’s life in the 1980s, when … Read More
+Monk’s music entered Avery’s life in the 1980s, when he was a teenager.
+While growing up in California’s Bay Area, he was already checking out jazz through either his father’s album collection or through … Read More

 REVIEW: Charles McPherson’s ‘Jazz Dance Suites’ – DownBeat

-by John Murph, DownBeat Charles McPherson’s bright, citrusy tone on alto saxophone, alluring lyricism and graceful improvisations are in splendid form on Jazz Dance Suites, an album consolidating originals derived from … Read More
+by John Murph, DownBeat Charles McPherson’s bright, citrusy tone on alto saxophone, alluring lyricism and graceful improvisations are in splendid form on Jazz Dance Suites, an album consolidating originals derived from commissions he wrote for the San Diego Ballet.
+Read the full review here.

 REVIEW: Regina Carter’s Swing States: Harmony In The Battleground – DownBeat

 By John Murph “Carter opens the album with a spoken-word recollection of growing up in Detroit and how observing cultural differences works toward shaping how individuals vote.
-She also mentions … Read More
+She also mentions watching her older family members head to the polls—a pertinent recollection given recent reports of voter suppression efforts and the centennial anniversary of the 19th … Read More

 REVIEW: Spanish Harlem Orchestra’s The Latin Jazz Project — DownBeat